The-AIR-Project/the-air-project.github.io/about.md

 ### Connor Simmons, <span style="font-size:18px; font-color: white;"> *Mechatronics Engineering* </span>
 <img src="/assets/img/Connor_Photo.jpg" style="padding-top:5px; padding-right: 10px" width="180" align="left">

-<div style="text-align: justify"> Originally from a small town south of Ottawa, I have always been interested in the latest toy or gadget.
+<div style="text-align: justify"> <p> Originally from a small town south of Ottawa, I have always been interested in the latest toy or gadget.
 This interest has only grown from my time studying to be an Engineer, except the toys have gotten bigger and more expensive. </p>

 <p> Most of my experience has been in product design, creating and implementing new devices and products across industries including automotive, manufacturing, and automation.
 This experience has taken me across Ontario and as far as California, where I had the pleasure to work for Apple on a very exciting new project.
 These opportunities have provided me with the analytical and hands on skills to continue to improve and apply my skills towards the cutting edge of technology. </p>